0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Value types: structures and enumerations;
     -   Meant for simple values;
-    -   Stored in tha Stack (a new one for every method call);
+    -   Stored in the Stack (a new one for every method call);
-    -   Internally derived from System.ObjectType->System.ValueType;
+    -   Internally derived from `System.ObjectType->System.ValueType`;
 -   Reference types: stings, classes, interfaces and delegates;
     -   Meant for complex values;
     -   Stored in the Heap (one for the entire program);